I have or will be:

 Adriana is an assistant professor.
 She has been teaching for over 20 years at different local institutions.
 She teaches face-to-face, online, and hybrid courses as well as dual-credit sections.
 She recently completed the Effective Teaching Course of the American College and Universities Educators (ACUE) program as well as the Teachership Academy at EPCC.
 She is currently the adviser to the Phi Theta Kappa Honor Society.
 Adriana was the district-wide Coordinator for geology from 2015 to 2018,.
 She is the author of the InTeGrate module Environmental Justice and Freshwater Resources.

 Adriana teaches Physical Geology, Earth Science, and Environmental Science.
 She teaches face-to-face, online, and hybrid courses as well as dual credit sections.

-Miguel teaches Introductory Biology, General Microbiology, and Anatomy and Physiology.
+Miguel teaches both science and non-science major courses in Introductory Biology, General Microbiology, and Anatomy and Physiology.